phablulo/sqlite3-pcre2/README.md

 [http://git.altlinux.org/people/at/packages/?p=sqlite3-pcre.git](http://git.altlinux.org/people/at/packages/?p=sqlite3-pcre.git)

 ## 2020 UPDATE:
 Updated to work with MacOS.
-Modified the Makefile to compile and install on MacOS, changed C source code to get rid of "no string" error.
+Modified the Makefile to compile and install on MacOS, changed C source code to get rid of "no string" error. (credit to @santiagoyepez for a less hacky fix of explicitly checking for nulls)

 ## Usage
 ```bash